 An aquatic training program for kids with autism showed no improvement in social skills.
 The only research in this area listed in PubMed is for kids.
 This is an area that the science of self-care needs more work in to draw any conclusions.

 Several studies have shown improvement in quality of life scores for people practicing aquatic exercise.
 Managing stress is an aspect of quality of life so I’m using the term interchangeably.
 Some researchers have argued the case for improvements in quality of life is weak due to poor study design.
 I’m going to call this a thumbs up anyway as the link between quality of life and exercise in general is so strong.

 #6 Enhances Memory

-An Australian study found improvements in memory for adults with dementia who participated in a 12 week aquatic exercise program.
+An Australian study found improvements in memory for adults with dementia who participated in a 12-week aquatic exercise program.
 The aquatic environment is a very different exercise challenge then land and really helps people of all ages work their neuroplasticity.
 Neuroplasticity helps people of all ages build neural links and keeps our brains healthy and firing on all cylinders.
 Read my article on Aqua Yoga for Neuroplasticity.

 #7 Lowers Blood Pressure